ben-laufer/CpG_Me/README.md

 Laufer BI, Hwang H, Vogel Ciernia A, Mordaunt CE, LaSalle JM.
 Whole genome bisulfite sequencing of Down syndrome brain reveals regional DNA hypermethylation and novel disease insights. *Epigenetics*, 2019. **doi**: [10.1080/15592294.2019.1609867](https://doi.org/10.1080/15592294.2019.1609867)

 ## Acknowledgements
-The author would like to thank [Matt Settles](https://github.com/msettles) from the [UC Davis Bioinformatics Core](https://github.com/ucdavis-bioinformatics) for [examples of tidy code](https://github.com/ucdavis-bioinformatics-training/A-Primer-on-Using-the-Bioinformatics-Core-Administrated-Servers-and-Cluster-s-/tree/master/examples) and his suggestion of using a case statement to optimize the resource use of the different parts of this workflow on a high-performance computing cluster.
-I would also like to thank [Charles Mordaunt](https://github.com/cemordaunt) for contributing code that was developed into the insert size metrics call.
-Finally, I would like to thank [Ian Korf](https://github.com/KorfLab) for invaluable discussions related to the bioinformatic approaches utilized in this repository.
+The development of this program was suppourted by a Canadian Institutes of Health Research (CIHR) postdoctoral fellowship [MFE-146824] and a [CIHR Banting postdoctoral fellowship](https://banting.fellowships-bourses.gc.ca/en/2018-2019-eng.html) [BPF-162684].
+Contributions were made by [Hyeyeon Hwang](https://github.com/hyeyeon-hwang) and [Charles Mordaunt](https://github.com/cemordaunt).
+I would also like to thank [Matt Settles](https://github.com/msettles) and [Ian Korf](https://github.com/KorfLab) for invaluable discussions related to the bioinformatic approaches utilized in this repository.